cpanxaoc/camelbox-docs/building/01-setup.md

 - extract all files to imagelibs-dev

 ## UnxUtils ##
+- *Can't use UnxUtils on Windows 7*
+  - binaries are too old, they generally don't run without crashing
 - move everything in unxutils\usr\local to unxutils\usr
 - create unxutils\usr\share\doc\unxutils\
 - move StdDisclaimer.html and UnxUtilsDist.html to unxutils\share\doc\unxutils\